Veterans of Alaska’s oil industry look to blaze a renewable energy pathway in the state

 Still, for some, this still seems like the stuff of pipe dreams, if not heresy.

-Since 1977, when crude began flowing from the state-owned Prudhoe Bay fields on Alaska’s North Slope, oil has spun off royalties and taxes that today finance more than 80 percent of the state general fund budget.
-This money also flows into a state savings account, the Permanent Fund, which is valued at more than $80 billion and this year will spin off a $1,702 dividend and energy relief payment to every Alaska resident, who pay no state sales or income taxes.
+Since 1977, when crude began flowing from the state-owned Prudhoe Bay fields on Alaska’s North Slope, oil has spun off royalties and tax that today either directly, or through contributions from the Alaska Permanent Fund, the state’s oil wealth investment fund, finance more than 80% of the state’s general fund budget.
+The Permanent Fund, now valued at more than $80 billion, this year will spin off a $1,702 dividend and energy relief payment to every Alaska resident, who pay no state sales or income taxes.

 Alaska is warming at more than twice the rate of the Lower 48 states, with reductions in sea ice putting walrus and polar bears at risk.
 Some western Alaska villages are threatened by thawing permafrost as well as intensified erosion amid rising sea levels.